leroythelegend/rough_idea_project_cars/README.md

         Vector_Float tyre_y() const override;
 ...
 ```
-* Open the implementation file datacarstateformat1.cpp.
-NOTE there are some hard coded values these are only for the Format 2 Packets.
+* Open the implementation file datacarstateformat1.cpp or atacarstateformat2.cpp.
+NOTE again there are some hard coded values, these are for unsupported telemetry across the Format Packets.
 You can see in this snippet that the tyre_temp_left is a Format 2 only data where tyre_internal_air_temp is for Format 1.
 ```

  Vector_UInt Data_Car_State_Format_1::tyre_internal_air_temp() const {